yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/Character and Citizenship Programme.md

 ![](/images/Our%20People/Departments/CCE/CCE%20Prog%202.png)

 **2. Elective Modules**<br>
-The Elective Module is a 4-day applied learning programme for Secondary 3NA students conducted in both Semester 1 and 2 by industrial professionals.
+<p style="text-align:justify">The Elective Module is a 4-day applied learning programme for Secondary 3NA students conducted in both Semester 1 and 2 by industrial professionals.

 The programme provides students with an opportunity to explore their interests and personal inclinations, to help them in their decision-making for post-secondary courses.
-Some key highlights of the modules offered were F1 Engineering and Stop Motion Artiste.
+Some key highlights of the modules offered were F1 Engineering and Stop Motion Artiste.</p>

 ![](/images/Our%20People/Departments/CCE/CCE%20Prog%203.png)